Non-Local Graph Neural Networks: Experiments

-On \textit{Chameleon} and \textit{Squirrel} that belong to the second category of disassortative graph datasets, we apply NLGCN and NLGAT accordingly.
-The baselines are GCN, GAT, Geom-GCN, and Geom-GCN-g.
-In these datasets, these baselines that explicitly perform local aggregation show advantages over MLP and Geom-GCN-s, as shown in Section~\ref{sec:full_result} in the supplementary.
-Table~\ref{tab:result_gnn} summarizes the comparison results.
-Our proposed NLGCN achieves the best performance on both datasets.
+On \textit{snap-patents}, \textit{Chameleon}, and \textit{Squirrel} that belong to the second category of disassortative graph datasets, we apply NLGCN and NLGAT accordingly.
+The baselines are GCN, GAT, Geom-GCN, Geom-GCN-g, H$_2$GCN, FAGCN, and CPGCN.
+On these datasets, these baselines that explicitly perform local aggregation show advantages over MLP and Geom-GCN-s, as shown in Table~\ref{tab:result_dis} and~\ref{tab:all_results}.
+As shown in Table~\ref{tab:result_gnn}, our proposed NLGCN achieves the best performance on all three datasets.
+Note that CPGCN uses different splits as other baselines.
+For comparing with CPGCN, we additionally run our NLGCN using the same splits as CPGCN.
+On \textit{Chameleon} and \textit{Squirrel}, our NLGCN achieves better test accuracies of $41.3$ and $60.0$ respectively, compared to $37.0$ and $56.9$ of CPGCN.
 In addition, it is worth noting that our NLGCN and NLGAT are built upon GCN and GAT, respectively.
 They show improvements over their counterparts, which indicates that the advantages of our proposed non-local aggregation framework are general for common GNNs.

-We provide the results of all the models on all datasets in Section~\ref{sec:full_result} in the supplementary for reference.
+We summarize the results on all datasets in Table~\ref{tab:all_results} for reference.